The Beth Lists

 So, until I discover more ethnic restaurants in Houston, I'll concentrate on some Regional Dining Adventures!

-The Milk Bottle Landmark in Oklahoma City was closed.
+The Milk Bottle Landmark in Oklahoma City was closed on Sunday.
 This tiny triangular island in a sea of traffic, now holds a Vietnamese Bakery.
 That would have been a good treat at 9 am!

 Picture